BenTaylor25/TaxCalculator/README.md

 ### Impact on Income Tax and National Insurance

-I am using the term "Subtotal" for post-sacrifice, pre-tax figure.
+I am using the term "Subtotal" to mean the post-sacrifice, pre-tax figure.
 `Subtotal = Gross_Salary - Sacrificed_Amount`

 This changes the Net Salary formula to: